rehierl/node-tree-outliner/3-4-0-design-6.md

 must not produce any conflict with the following statements.

 **CLARIFICATION**
-Two sections may have nodes in common, if nodes exist that are associated with both sections.
-This can only be the case, if the presequent section still counts as being open when the subsequent sectioning node is entered.
+Two sections have one or more nodes in common, if nodes exist that are associated with both sections.
+This can obviously only be the case, if the presequent section still counts as being open when the subsequent sectioning node is entered.
 In such a case, the subsequent section is said to belong to the presequent section.

 Note that a section's sectioning node and its content nodes must be strongly connected.
 It must not be allowed to have a subsequent sectioning node belong